WomensLaw serves and supports all survivors.

 What protections can I get in a sexual assault protection order?

-- place any limits on you or your freedom;
+• place any limits on you or your freedom (liberty);

-- harass, threaten, assault, bother (molest), attack, or otherwise disturb your peace; and
+• harass, threaten, assault, bother (molest), attack, or otherwise disturb you; and

 2 See Nebraska Judicial Branch website’s frequently asked questions page

-If the abuser lives in a different state, can I still get an order against him/her?
+If the abuser lives in a different state, can I still get an order against them?

-When you and the abuser live in different states, the judge may not have “personal jurisdiction” (power) over an out-of-state abuser.
-This means that the court may not be able to grant an order against him/her.
+When you and the abuser live in different states, the judge in your state may not have legal power over an out-of-state abuser.
+This is called “personal jurisdiction,” and it means that the judge may not be able to grant an order against them.

-There are a few ways that a court can have personal jurisdiction over an out-of-state abuser:
+However, there are a few ways that a judge can get personal jurisdiction over an out-of-state abuser:

-- One of the acts of abuse “happened” in your state.
-Perhaps the abuser sends you threatening texts or harassing phone calls from another state but you read the messages or answer the calls while you are in your state.
+2. One of the acts of abuse “happened” in your state.
+Perhaps the abuser sends you threatening texts or harassing phone calls from another state, but you read the messages or answer the calls while you are in your state.
 The judge could decide that the abuse “happened” to you while you were in your state.
-It may also be possible that the abuser was in your state when s/he abused you s/he but has since left the state.
+It may also be possible that the abuser was in your state when they abused you, but they have since left the state.

-However, even if none of the above apply to your situation, it doesn’t necessarily mean that you can’t get an order.
-If you file, you may be granted an order on consent or the judge may find other circumstances that allow the order to be granted.
+Even if none of the above apply to your situation, you may still be able to get an order.
+If you file, you may be granted an order by consent or the judge may decide that there are other reasons to grant the order.

 You can read more about personal jurisdiction in our Court System Basics - Personal Jurisdiction section.

-Note: If the judge in your state refuses to issue an order, you can file for an order in the courthouse in the state where the abuser lives.
-However, remember that you will likely need to file the petition in person and attend various court dates, which could be difficult if the abuser’s state is far away.
+Note: If the judge in your state refuses to give you an order because of personal jurisdiction, you can file for an order in the courthouse in the state where the abuser lives.
+However, you might need to check if that state allows for online filing and remote participation, or if you would need to file in person and attend various court dates.
+This could be difficult if the abuser’s state is far away.

-Victims of a sexual assault offense that was committed by anyone can file for a sexual assault protection order.
+You can file for a sexual assault protection order if you have been the victim of a sexual assault offense.
 You do not have to have a specific relationship with the abuser to qualify for an order.1

 What are the steps involved with getting a sexual assault protection order?